molily/molily.de/_posts/2019-02-03-testing-angular.md

 As mentioned, a Structural Directive does not have its own template, but operates on an `ng-template` and renders it programmatically.
 Above you see the template our `PaginateDirective` works with.
 The Directive renders the template for each item on the current page.

-Now that we have seen Angular’s internal representation, we can understand the basic structure of the `PaginateDirective`:
+Now that we have seen Angular’s internal representation, we can understand the structure of the `PaginateDirective` class:

 ```typescript
 @Directive({